garrandall/popular-music-data/tracks/silly-ho-tlc.md

 I'm out out out

 If you really wanna find
 Someone to get some behind
 I ain't the one for you
 If you really wanna know
 Boy you need a silly ho
 To do whatever you wanna do
 If you really wanna find
 Someone to get some behind
 I ain't the one for you
 If you really wanna know
 Boy you need a silly ho
 To do whatever you wanna do
-Oooh oooh
+Oh oh

 If you really wanna find
 Someone to get some behind
 I ain't the one for you
 If you really wanna know
 Boy you need a silly ho
 To do whatever you wanna do
 If you really wanna find
 Someone to get some behind
 I ain't the one for you
 If you really wanna know
 Boy you need a silly ho
 To do whatever you wanna do
-Oooh oooh
+Oh oh

 Oh oh oh oh
 Oh oh oh oh